IDENTIFY TRIGGERS. CONQUER NICOTINE CRAVINGS.

 Triggers are environmental signals or factors that cause cravings.
 They’re unique to each person, and identifying your triggers can help you control nicotine cravings.
 Common triggers include:

 MAKE A PLAN TO HANDLE CRAVINGS

-- Do something else.
-When a craving hits, stop what you’re doing immediately and do something else.
-Simply changing your routine can help you shake off a craving.
+- Doing something else.
+Just changing your routine can help you shake off a craving.

 - Taking deep breaths – in through your nose and out through your mouth.

 - Remember: nicotine cravings come and go.
 Do what works for you.